 Just the telescope any beginning astronomer needs, this Celestron AstroMaster 114 EQ Reflector Telescope offers a sharp, detailed view and is incredibly easy to use.

 Includes everything you need to start your stargazing adventure, including; two eyepieces, a red-dot finder scope and even free Starry Night software as well.

-Capable of gathering, and providing, impressive amounts of light for use, this telescope offers three times more light than comparable 60mm models ideal for beginners of all kinds.
+This telescope is capable of gathering and providing impressive amounts of light for use.
+It also offers three times more light than comparable 60mm models ideal for beginners of all kinds.